 - Bring your personal medicines.

 - Although it is safe for foreigners to travel in Balabac, it is still highly recommended to hire local guides.

 Balabac has been kept as a hidden gem, mainly because of the difficult road access to it.
 However, roads have already been improved recently by the government, and the local authorities are in the process of establishing tourism guidelines, starting with fixing tariff and tour rates.
 Soon enough, Balabac may already be as popular as El Nido and Coron, losing its insanely untouched beauty.

 Need Help Planning Your Visit?

-If you’re traveling from another country and coordinating with the locals is difficult, or if you’re a solo traveler who wants to visit Balabac while sharing the costs with other adventurers, send us a message and we’ll help you get in on a group tour.
+If you’re traveling from another country and coordinating with the locals is difficult, or if you’re a solo traveler who wants to visit Balabac while sharing the costs with other adventurers, just join this FB group to find people who are also planning to go to Balabac.